PX4/PX4-Devguide/en/airframes_experimental/traxxas_stampede.md

  from the Firmware folder.

 ## Usage
-At the current state, the only supported modes are `MISSION`  and `MANUAL` when a RC remote is connected.
+At the current time, PX4 only supports MISSION and MANUAL modes when a RC remote is connected.
 To use the mission mode, first upload a new mission to the vehicle with QGC.
 Then, BEFORE ARMING, select `MISSION` and then arm.

 > **Warning** It is **_VERY IMPORTANT_** to do a mission composed **_ONLY_** by normal waypoints (i.e. **_NO TAKEOFF WAYPOINTS_**) and it is crucial to **_SET THE WAYPOINT HEIGHT OF EVERY WAYPOINT TO 0_** for a correct execution.
 Failing to do so will cause the rover to continuously spin around a waypoint.